This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Lemon Juice: Brightens everything up.

 - Good Oil: The flavor of whatever oil you use will come through, so use something nice, like California Olive Ranch.
-(Or if you bought sunflower oil to make my Ukrainian dill potatoes, use that!)
+(Or if you bought unrefined sunflower oil to make my Ukrainian dill potatoes, use that!)

-How to Make Potato Salad with Capers
+How to Make Dill Potato Salad with Capers (Step-by-Step Photos)

 Find complete instructions with ingredient amounts in the recipe card below.